MikroElektronika/mikrosdk_click_v2/clicks/singlecell/README.md

 ## Examples Description

 >
-> Demo application is used to shows basic controls Single Cell click board.
+> Demo application is used to shows basic controls Single Cell Click board.
 >

 **The demo application is composed of two sections :**